NOTICE: Due to an issue with our grant application software, we are extending the deadline to

 • Discuss your proposal with your local Economic Development Director or staff at your regional Small Business Association, Initiative Foundation, or Farm Service Agency.

-• If you want to review the application of a previously awarded grantee, you must request this in writing.
+• If you want to review the application of a previously awarded grantee, request it in writing.

 • Read the application questions carefully; make sure you answer all of them.